kylebot0/frontend-applications/README.md

 ### Timeline features

 - [x] Searches for a random collection.
+- [x] Offsets the original date and creates a timeline with it.
 - [x] Able to select a timestamp.
 - [x] Earn points if your close to the correct answer.